SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ## Action Labels & Icons

 As mentioned above, you can associate a label and an image for each and every different controller action to display on your controller (labels for the Button Box visual representations or labels and icons on the Stream Deck), as long as this action is associated with the corresponding controller function.
+These labels and icons will therefore only be visible during runtime and not during the configuration process, and be also aware that there might be additional, dynamically computed texts by a given plugin, for example the current strength of a vibration effect, which cannot be modified here.

 Labels are stored in a language specific configuration file named "Controller Action Labels.XX" and icon references are stored in a file named "Controller Action Icons.XX" (with *XX* substituted by the language code, for example "EN").
-Thes file must be placed in *Simulator Controller\Translations* folder in your user *Documents* folder and has the following formats:
+This file must be placed in *Simulator Controller\Translations* folder in your user *Documents* folder and has the following formats:

 1. Controller Action Labels.XX